hmslima/sambahsacompletegrammar/sambahsa.md

-official language in countries of all the continents, not to mention that the United States and England are great exporters of culture, it’s because of it and other factors that many people support the idea that english still will be used as lingua franca even if the United States lose its hegemony.
+official language in countries of all the continents, not to mention that the United States and England are great exporters of culture, it’s because of it and other factors that many people support the idea that english still will be used as lingua franca for a good amount of time even if the United States lose its hegemony.
 And personally I think that english is a very beautiful language.